 Install Light Timers to Keep the Lights on When Needed

-Current studies that keeping the lights on 24/7 is as effective as we used to think.
+Keeping the lights on 24/7 is not as effective as you might think.
 Most people in their regular daily lives do not leave their lights on all of the time.
 Doing so might indicate that you haven’t been home for a while and you just forgot to turn off your lights, or that you’re keeping them on purposefully to make it seem like you’re home.
 Whichever reason, keeping your lights on all the time is probably not going to prevent any burglaries.

-So consider installing light timers or buying smart bulbs instead.
+Instead, consider installing light timers or buying smart bulbs.
 This way you can program your lights to mimic typical human activity around the house.
 Have the lights turn on and off in different rooms at various times of the night.
 That will make it look like someone is moving around the house.

 Mow the Lawn/Plow the Snow